 SODALab @ UofA (May 2022)

-The SODALab comprises undergraduate and graduate students dedicated to developing new algorithmic and computational tools for optimization and decision making, especially in dynamic, uncertain, and possibly strategic environments.
-Some members focus on advancing the theoretical foundations of “decision-making under uncertainty,” using tools and insights from computer science, economics, and operations research.
-Others pay more attention to societal challenges across various fields, including energy grids and markets, shared mobility, Internet advertising, cloud computing, network optimization, and beyond.
-For more information, see some of our recent highlights below.
+The SODALab consists of undergraduate and graduate students dedicated to developing mathematical and algorithmic tools to address uncertainty and strategic behaviors in systems modeling, optimization, learning, and decision-making.
+Some members focus on advancing the theoretical foundations of “decision-making under uncertainty,” drawing on tools and insights from optimization, economics, machine learning, and operations research.
+Others focus on societal challenges, such as energy sustainability and fairness in resource allocation, across various fields, including energy grids and markets, shared mobility, Internet advertising, cloud computing, and network optimization.
+For more information, see some of our current and past projects below.

 Online Algorithms